Family of Lawrence man killed in New Year’s crash want justice, pray for other victims - NewsBreak

 Family of Lawrence man killed in New Year’s crash want justice, pray for other victims

-LAWRENCE, Kan.
-(WDAF) — The family of a Lawrence, Kansas man who died in a head-on crash on New Year’s Day is hoping for justice.
+LAWRENCE, Kan. — The family of a Lawrence, Kansas man who died in a head-on crash on New Year’s Day are hoping for justice.

 James Henderson Jr., 20, died after a vehicle crashed into his right after midnight.
-Police say they are investigating if intoxication was a factor in the deadly crash.Twins born in different years, 15 minutes apart
+Police say they are investigating if intoxication was a factor in the deadly crash.FOX4 Forecast: Getting better on Tuesday + watching for more snow

 To friends and family Henderson will always affectionately be known as JJ.
 They describe him as a gentle giant who always cared about others.
 He was very close with his family, especially his parents.